DevTeam/Pure.DI/README.md

 ### ThreadSafe Hint

-This hint determines whether the composition of objects will be created in a thread-safe manner.
+This hint determines whether the composition of objects will be created in a thread-safe way.
 The default value of this hint is _On_.
-It is good practice not to use threads when creating an object graph, in which case the hint can be disabled, resulting in a slight performance gain.
+It is a good practice not to use threads when creating an object graph, in this case the hint can be disabled, which will result in a small performance gain.
+For example:

 ```c#
 // ThreadSafe = Off